 Clinical Significance of Upper Motor Neuron Lesions

 Damage to pyramidal cells in the precentral gyrus or their descending axons results in upper motor neuron syndrome.
-And this condition is characterized by a distinct set of signs that reflect loss of inhibitory control over lower motor neurons.
-Common causes include stroke, traumatic brain injury, multiple sclerosis, and neurodegenerative diseases But it adds up..
+On top of that, this condition is characterized by a distinct set of signs that reflect loss of inhibitory control over lower motor neurons.
+Common causes include stroke, traumatic brain injury, multiple sclerosis, and neurodegenerative diseases That alone is useful..

 Typical features of upper motor neuron lesions include: